krerkkiat/acm-cs-survival-guide/editor.rst

 GUI
 ===
 * `VS Code <https://code.visualstudio.com/>`_
    Microsoft's cross-platform text editor.
+It has a `set of extensions <https://visualstudio.microsoft.com/services/live-share/>`_ that allow users to remotely collaborate on the project.
 * `Atom <https://atom.io/>`_
    Popular cross-platform text editor.
+This editor also have functionality that is similar to the live collaboration of VS Code.
+More information can be found `here <https://teletype.atom.io/>`_.
 * `Sublime Text <https://www.sublimetext.com/>`_
    Popular cross-platform text editor.
 * `Notepad++ <https://notepad-plus-plus.org/>`_